stephomi/nomadsculpt.com/manual/docs/material.md

 ---

-Materials are properties that can change your object visual for your object.
+Materials are properties that can change the look of your object.
 For precise control over the object's painting, see the [Vertex Paint options](paint.md);

 At the moment, each object has its own material, two objects cannot share the same material.